Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/03_RenderTargetsDesign.md

 1. Expose Render Targets as a ResourceType instead of using textures, For explicity and clarity of the Renderer
 2. RenderPass is a bit misleading and this name has thousands of meaning in Rendering System Design. and since we don't handle subpasses the better name would be **FramebufferBindings** (Thanks to one of the replies to my comments, FrameGraphBindings [@MGDev91](https://twitter.com/MGDev91))

-PSO then will need a **FramebufferBindings** object to be created (format data for D3D12 and )
+PSO then will need a **FramebufferBindings** object to be created (format data for D3D12 and RenderPass for Vulkan)

-Pros: Simple Interface, Better namings than before, explicit RenderTarget type exposed (but handled like a texture in the implementation)
+**Pros:** Simple Interface, Better namings than before, explicit RenderTarget type exposed (but handled like a texture in the implementation)

-Cons: Still many objects to handle to be able to render to something, and they are all needed.
+**Cons:** Still many objects to handle to be able to render to something, and they are all needed.

 ## #3 : Getting rid of Framebuffer